GabeScott/standard-works-vault/General Conference/2014 April - Where Your Treasure Is.md

 # Where Your Treasure Is

-*By Michael John U. Teh - Of the Seventy*
+By Elder Michael John U. Teh - *Of the Seventy*

 *Given in the April session of the 2014 General Conference*

+>*If we are not careful, we will begin to chase after the temporal more than the spiritual.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2014/04/where-your-treasure-is?lang=eng)